1919teja/docker-kubernetes/README.md

 A simple node js visit counter  application

-clone the repo  and run
+clone the repo  and run below command from root of the folder

 1. docker-compose up